BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 ## R code to construct IPW, fit weighted pooled logistic models, and estimate dementia cumulative incidence with bootstrap confidence intervals.

-Vaccine Exposure and Dementia Risk Study
+## Shingrix vaccine Exposure and Dementia Risk Study

 ## Overview
 This repository contains code to estimate the association between vaccination and incident dementia using longitudinal administrative claims data.